icd107/APCS-Final-Spring/README.md

 Unfortunately, your cats can die, so be sure to take care of them and utilize your energy efficiently!

 Because this project was created for a class, some areas of the code are inefficient to meet certain requirements.

+This project also has an accompanying html file describing the files and class layout of the program, however, it's no long an active website.
+To access this HTML file correctly, you must download the entire repository.

+To run this project, please run Driver.java